pereljon/AppleScripts/README.md

-# AppleScripts
-Mac OS X AppleScripts
+#AppleScripts Mac OS X AppleScripts

+##Goto Path service
+A smart automator workflow service which opens a "file:///" URL from any application.